 Dr. Vitenas’ Body Lift Recovery Guide

 I want you to have the smoothest and safest recovery possible.
-Of course, after your body lift, I will provide you with care instructions that are tailored to your needs.
-Our office will also be on hand to answer any questions.
+And for that, after your body lift procedure, I will provide you with care instructions that are tailored to your needs, including how to manage pressure on the incision sites while in bed.
+Our office will also be on hand to answer any questions regarding potential risks, swelling, and bruising.

 How Long Will It Take to Recover From A Body Lift?